 If kids still do not make efforts to communicate even with prompts, it could be time to explore other causes.
 There are all kinds of health problems and disabilities that can inhibit language learning, including hearing difficulties, apraxia, autism, vocal cord issues, ADHD, and cerebral palsy.

 Seeing a doctor is the first step to diagnosis.
-You may be recommended to a behavioral therapist or for other hearing and medical tests that, one by one, may diagnose the problem.
+You may be recommended to a behavioral therapist or for other hearing and medical tests that may diagnose the problem one by one.

 There are ways of overcoming many of these developmental disorders.
 The likes of Accel Therapies – Autism ABA Therapists can help carry out therapy to improve communication caused by autism.

-Hearing aids and auditory verbal therapy can meanwhile help kids who are partially or profoundly deaf to learn to understand words and speak.
+Hearing aids and auditory verbal therapy can help children who are partially or profoundly deaf to learn to understand words and speak.

 As a parent, you need to exercise patience in finding the right answers.